Key UN body reaffirms 1995 plan to achieve gender equality

 The commission, known as CSW, had been expecting up to 12,000 people from the U.N.’s 193 member nations to come to New York for its annual meeting.
 But it decided to postpone the major event to a future date because of the spread of the new coronavirus.
 Instead it held a drastically scaled-back event with New York-based participants to adopt the declaration.

 Diplomats and civil society representatives in the General Assembly hall burst into applause when Armenia’s U.N.
-Ambassador Mher Margaryan, the commission chair, banged a gavel signifying the declaration’s approval by consensus.
+Ambassador Mher Margaryan, the commission chair, banged a gavel signifying the declaration’s approval by consensus by the commission’s 45 member nations from all regions of the world.

 Its approval came a day after International Women’s Day, when hundreds of thousands of women filled the streets of the world’s largest cities to protest gender violence and inequality.
 While many protests were peaceful, others were marred by tension, with security forces arresting demonstrators at a rally in Kyrgyzstan and police reportedly using tear gas to break up a demonstration by thousands of women in Turkey.